How to make video intros for YouTube

 In addition, your intro doesn’t need to be a movie sequence in order to work.

-Now that you’re motivated to create a video intro, it’s important to define a few things:
+Now that you’re motivated to make a video intro, it’s important to define a few things:

 The first step is to analyze the content of your videos and plan how your intro can complement your content, while making sure it does not affect your material’s pace.